|

 help to think about how the two technologies are related.
 In

-other words, think of Wi-Fi and short range like your home or a coffee
+other words, think of Wi-Fi as short range like in your home or a

 shop, while WiMAX is more in the range of city-wide; i.e. maxing out